How to Differentiate Your Product or Service in a Competitive Market

 6. Pay Attention to Product Size and Packaging

 Your business can create a niche for themselves by selling products in different sizes or packaging varieties.

-For B2B Marketers this often comes in the form of product and service bundles or monthly recurring service packages like our Content Builder and Content Builder Pro which include both product deliverables like content, keywords, and reports, with services like strategy, promotion, and link building.
+For B2B Marketers this often comes in the form of product and service bundles or monthly recurring packages like our Content Builder Service which includes both product deliverables like content, keywords, and reports, with services like strategy, promotion, and link building.

 This differentiation can be quite effective, especially when there is a lot of competition.
 There are many content marketing agencies out there, but fewer that package their service like ours.

 92% of consumers trust recommendations from individuals above any form of advertising, which is why many companies decide to invest in influencer marketing efforts.
 Something as simple as a tweet or Instagram story post can make a difference for your product launch if you choose the right influencer to promote your brand.

 Keep in mind that influencers are not celebrities.
 Influencers are specialists whose followers all have an interest in the same things.
 Some ways influencers can help your business are that they could write guest posts, share your blog, and post Instagram or Facebook stories using your product.

 Consider researching influencer marketing if you are looking to differentiate your brand.